ATTENTION: THIS RECIPE HAS BEEN MODIFIED. CHECK OUT THE NEW AND IMPROVED RECIPE HERE.

 So during church I had a sudden inspiration (um, Pastor, if you're reading this, that was a typo.
 I meant after church.
 Because....
 I always pay attention during church).

-Anways, I burst out of church and ran up to my friend, Chubster, screaming, "Hey guess what!!
+Anways, I burst out of church and ran up to my friend screaming, "Hey guess what!!
 I am going to start a CATERING BUSINESS."

 I mean it would be like getting paid to have fun.
 How can you beat that?

 Okay.
-Maybe that's true.
-But my plans of marrying Batman and writing a prequel to Harry Potter don't count.
+Maybe that's true, but my other plans were dumb.
 This catering thing is GOLD.

 And so is this soup.
 I regret to say that I did not invent it.
 Mr. Panera did.
 Or whoever runs that wonderful, wonderful restaurant.
 And then somebody from Food Network Kitchens broke into his safe and stole the recipe.
 I mean, that's what I always assume when I see copycat recipes like this.
 But who knows.